excelsior-oss/excelsior-jet-maven-plugin/README.md

   However, if you are going to launch the created executable directly, you may set the `<genScripts>` parameter to `false`.

+* `<installWindowsService>` - if you opt `excelsior-installer` packaging for Tomcat on Windows then by default, the installer registers the Tomcat executable as a Windows service.
+  You may set this parameter to `false` to disable that behavior.
+  Otherwise, you may configure Windows Service specific parameters for Tomcat service adding `<windowsServiceConfiguration>` section as described [here](#windows-service-configuration).
+  The functionality is only available since 11.3 Excelsior JET version.

 #### Multiple Web applications and Tomcat installation configuration
 Excelsior JET can also compile multiple Web applications deployed onto a single Tomcat instance.